AshBlock01/solana-assistant-agent/README.md

 Replace the following placeholders with your actual information:

-API_KEY: Your Groq API key.
+API_KEY: Your Groq API key. </br>
-messages: The content of the message you want to send to the assistant.
+messages: The content of the message you want to send to the assistant.</br>
 thread: The configuration for the thread you want to use.

 ## Contributing